cx-reports/consumer-demo-app-nextjs/README.md

 # CxReports Consumer Demo Application

-**This application demonstrates how CxReports software can be integrated into third-party applications.**
+**This application demonstrates how CxReports can be integrated into third-party applications.**

 <br>